On the south side of the Village, the stream which runs the length of the grounds is where you will find Fox's Walk.

 Pendennis Castle and the National Maritime Museum are also worth a visit.

-Or simply stroll around town and maybe take a ferry ride.
+Or simply stroll around town and maybe take a ferry ride and don't forget a pasty!

 Over two floors.
-Three bedrooms: 2 x doubles, 1 x twin.
+Three bedrooms: 2 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Ground floor cloakroom with basin and WC.
-Open plan living area with kitchen, dining and sitting area.
+Open plan living area with kitchen, dining area and sitting area.

 About the location